jdbener/BennerBot/README.md

 - MK10: (mk9.1) This update fixes the huge amount of memory used by the emoticon system in the last update

 - MK11: The Quality of Life Update!
 A bunch of general fixes to improve the quality of life for you the user!

+- MK12: The Automatic Update!
+Added an auto updater and some more quality of life stuff

+- MK13: The Bountiful Update!
+Added Automatic messages, Better Custom messages and A countdown.
+As well as more quality of life stuff.
+Removed herobrine

 ##Libraries Used:##